 No space precedes the following punctuation marks: semicolon (;), colon (:), exclamation point (!), question mark (?).

 Centuries are referred to as follows: 19th century.

 Any abbreviation, set of initials, acronym or slogan should be spelled out the first time it appears within the text and followed immediately by the set of initials, put into brackets, that will be used afterwards in the text.
 Example: Kenya Railway Corporation (KRC).

 Quotations and bibliographic references must be presented as follows:

 N. B: No bibliographic references in the body of the text.

 N. B: For all Mambo! written in French, please use « … » instead of “…”.

 As Mehler argues, the City truly has become a “space of socialisation” (2011: 364-365).

-In the bibliography (inserted at the end of the article)
+In the Bibliography section (inserted at the end of the article)

 Surname First name, date.
 Title of the book.
-Place of edition, Editor.
+Place of edition, Publisher.